 31. The best available technology performance significantly exceeds the stricter requirements on evaporative emissions which will be introduced in some regions as a results of the adoption of the WLTP EVAP procedure.
 In general, compared to the technology needed to comply with the requirements based on the 24-hour diurnal test still in force in many regions, the additional cost per vehicle is considered quite limited and eventually compensated by the emission reduction and the fuel savings.

 32. Performing a test according to the WLTP EVAP test procedure and complying with the emission limits should not represent a major issue in most cases.
 Since in many regions the current evaporative test procedure is based on the 24-hour diurnal test, limited upgrades to existing SHEDs might be required to run the 48-hour diurnal test.
-In other cases, additional SHEDs might be necessary to take into account the longer time needed to complete an evaporative emission test.
-Nevertheless, 48-hour diurnal tests are already being performed by most of the car manufacturers since 48-hour and 72-hour diurnal test are already requested for some markets.
+In other cases, additional SHEDs might be necessary to take into account the longer time needed to complete evaporative emission tests.
+Nevertheless, 48-hour diurnal tests are already being performed by most of the car manufacturers since 48-hour and 72-hour diurnal test are already required for some markets.

 33. For a more accurate assessment, costs and benefits would have to be quantified on a regional level since they largely depend on the local conditions (climate, fleet composition, fuel quality, …).